Regency Mall (Racine)

 Regency Mall is an enclosed super-regional shopping mall in Racine, Wisconsin.
 The mall has a gross leasable area of 872409 sqft.
-It features 110 retail spaces, and one remaining anchor store, Dunham's Sports.
+It features 110 retail spaces, and six anchor stores, Dunham's Sports, Bob's Discount Furniture, Planet Fitness, Ross Dress For Less, Party City, and Joann.
 There are 2 vacant anchor stores that were once Boston Store and Burlington.
 The fourth original anchor store structure, formerly JCPenney, has been subdivided into three in-line stores.
-Located at the junction of state highways 31 and 11, the building is surrounded by several freestanding stores and restaurants, including a Target department store.
+Located at the junction of state highways 31 and 11, the building is surrounded by several freestanding stores and restaurants, including a Target store.

+As of 2024, a major renovation is underway in which the old Boston Store space will be demolished and converted to a Woodman's grocery store.
+This will be followed by redeveloping more of the mall and parking lot for a hotel, apartment complex, gas station, and car wash.